General Discussions => Frequently asked questions => Topic started by: Stottie Girl on February 02, 2026, 03:30:14 AM Return to Full Version

 Post by: Stottie Girl on February 02, 2026, 09:48:34 AM

-Quote from: Jessica_Rose on Today at 07:56:48 AMResponding to an old topic is fine.
+Quote from: Jessica_Rose on February 02, 2026, 07:56:48 AMResponding to an old topic is fine.
 While the original member who posted may no longer be active, sometimes it reignites interest in the topic.Well there's still a wealth of data to be had on here now.
 To be honest, I have been a bit of a lurker around the Susans site for many years off and on so, whilst not being a poster, I did see the site back in it's infancy (I'm talking like 10 years ago or so maybe?) and I'm not really noticing that the site has lost any of the great advice and information that drew me to it all those years ago.I still think the site is an incredible resource.

 We had a serious 'blip' about two years ago, and we lost about four years of data.
 That hurt.
 It required a lot of work to rebuild, and that effort continues.